Stephen Pope (cricketer)

 In 2003, he played in five first-class matches for the county, which gained promotion that year to Division 1.
 Pope was released by Gloucestershire in 2003 after the club decided it wanted a wicketkeeper who could bat in the top eight.
 After his release, he trained with Old Patesians RFC as he considered a return to rugby.
 He signed a one-year contract for Surrey County Cricket Club in 2006, playing in one List A match.
-Since retiring from cricket, Pope has qualified as a PE teacher and moved to Australia.
+Since retiring from cricket, Pope has qualified as a PE teacher and taught in Kenya for seven years before returning to the UK.
 He regularly coaches cricket and also publishes guidance on cricket through the company CrickiTeacher.

 In 2020 he was recruited to participate in the English deaf cricket team and trained with the squad following the approach to him as he requires a hearing aid.
-Pope gave a YouTube interview explaining his recent return to cricket after taking on a role in Farnham relating to his teaching career and coaching position at Farnham Cricket Club.
+Pope gave a YouTube interview explaining his recent return to cricket after taking on a role in Farnham relating to his teaching career and coaching position at Farnham Cricket Club.In 2023 he was awarded a full England cap after helping the England Deaf cricket team achieve a memorable 2022 Ashes and one day series victory against Australia in Brisbane.